Rise of the Tomb Raider: Release

 Square Enix Europe executive Phil Rogers revealed in August 2013 that a new Tomb Raider game was in development for the eighth generation of video game consoles.
 Microsoft announced the game during an E3 2014 press conference, with a scheduled late-2015 release.
 Later at Gamescom, the company said that Rise of the Tomb Raider was an exclusive for its Xbox series of video-game platforms, including Xbox 360 and Xbox One; according to Microsoft Studios executive Phil Spencer, this was a timed exclusive similar to Microsoft's deal with Capcom and Crytek on Dead Rising 3 and Ryse: Son of Rome (in which both were released for Windows).
-This sparked player outrage from players, who blamed franchise owner Square Enix for the decision.
+This sparked outrage from players, who blamed franchise owner Square Enix for the decision.
 Microsoft's calling the game "exclusive on Xbox for holiday 2015" caused confusion among the gaming press and players.
 Rogers explained in 2015 that the Microsoft timed exclusivity was primarily due to the company's strong support for the 2013 reboot.
 Spencer also spoke on the exclusivity stating that he is a fan of Uncharted and that they needed something similar in their strategy.
 Crystal Dynamics head Darrell Gallagher said that the partnership was important in helping the team to deliver the best game they could.
 Rogers called the arrangement a "natural" evolution and a "tough" decision.

 Rise of the Tomb Raider was released on November 10, 2015, and the Windows version was released on January 28, 2016.
 Microsoft Studios was the game's publisher for Xbox 360 and Xbox One.
 An 18-issue comic series, Tomb Raider, began publication in early 2014.
 Produced by Dark Horse Comics and written by Pratchett and Gail Simone, the comics bridged the gap between the 2013 reboot and Rise of the Tomb Raider and explained the absence of some secondary characters in the sequel.
 Microsoft released a Rise of the Tomb Raider Xbox One bundle, including an Xbox One console, a code for Tomb Raider: Definitive Edition and the game.
 A collector's edition included a 12-inch statue of Lara, a steelbook, a jade necklace and a replica of Lara's journal.
 A season pass included the base game, additional outfits, weapons and expedition cards, and access to downloadable content.
 GameStop preorders had exclusive access to the Holy Fire Card Pack, which can be used in the game's expeditions mode.
 Microsoft live-streamed a Survival Billboard marketing event on Twitch.
 Eight contestants standing in front of a Southwark Street billboard were subjected to different harsh weather conditions, which were voted by Twitch's viewers.
 The contestant enduring the weather longest received a "Tomb Raider-themed trip".
 Players could earn in-game rewards by participating (and interacting with) Twitch live-streaming in expedition mode.